mellalux/bingo-liising/README.md

-# Elektriauto BINGO
+# Developer BINGO

-This is a simple Bingo web application called **Elektriauto BINGO** where users can interact with a grid of cells related to electric vehicle experiences.
-The goal is to select cells based on the prompts, and if a winning combination is selected, a success message with a prize is displayed.
+Developer BINGO is a simple web application where users can interact with a grid of cells containing different statements related to electric vehicle experiences.
+The goal is to select the relevant cells and achieve a winning combination.

 ## Table of Contents